tortoise/tortoise-orm/docs/models.rst

 You can define fields in more generic classes and they are automatically available in derived classes.
 Base classes are not limited to Model classes.
 Any class will work.
-This way you are able to define your models in a very natural and easy to maintain way.
+This way you are able to define your models in a natural and easy to maintain way.

 Let's have a look at some examples.